tomartwinkle/The-Odin-Project/html-basics/links-and-images/links-and-images.md

 # Links and Images
+### Do checkout the assignment at : https://tomartwinkle.github.io/The-Odin-Project/html-basics/links-and-images/links-and-images.html
 Anchor Elements: Links are created using the <a> tag.
 The link destination is specified using the href attribute. <br>
 Example: <a href="https://www.example.com">Visit Example</a><br><br>